 The Units columns can be additionally controlled by the following menu items.
-Add a check (click on an item without a check) to show the columns or remove a check (click on an item with a check) to hide the columns.
+Add a check (click on a menu item without a check) to show the columns or remove a check (click on a menu item with a check) to hide the columns.